10 small business trends you need to know about to make the most of 2021.

 So how do you give that custom touch—automatically?

 Once the best-kept secret of top small business owners, more and more entrepreneurs continue to embrace this growth strategy.
-A HoneyBook Workflow was triggered every minute in 2020!
+A HoneyBook Automation was triggered every minute in 2020!

 7. Investing in business education and guidance will continue to grow.